AlexGalhardo/Galhardo-APP-1.0/README.md

    - **All CRUDs in this Live Demo are made in JSON DataBase, for obvious reasons.**

 ## Introduction
-### I created this project to LEARN and PRATICE in my spare time:
+### I created this project to LEARN and PRACTICE in my spare time:
 - JavaScript, JSON, NodeJS, Express, NPM, TypeScript, DOM, Git, Bootstrap5
 - How to document a software
 - Cookies Privacy